masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   callbackParam(notify)
 }

-// Example2: Multiple callback function using arguments - No need to pass arguments (parenthesis '()') with callbackFunc1 and callbackFunc2
+// Example 2: Multiple callback function using arguments - No need to pass arguments (parenthesis '()') with callbackFunc1 and callbackFunc2 normalFunc(callbackFunc1, callbackFunc2)
-normalFunc(callbackFunc1, callbackFunc2)

 function callbackFunc1(notifyParam) {